01Understand How Your Money Gets to Your Bank Account

 There are times when the money may accidentally be posted to the wrong account.
 When this happens, there will not be a record of the deposit when you access your account online.

 Be sure to contact the bank and find out what happened and remediate the issue.
-It is important to keep your receipts until everything has cleared so that you have proof of the deposit.
+It is also important to keep your receipts until everything has cleared so that you have proof of the deposit.
 Your receipt also contains important tracking information, which will make it easier for the bank to find your missing deposit.
 Take the time to contact the bank about the discrepancy in your account, and you should be able to work out a solution.

 Updated by Rachel Morgan Cautero.